Don't Get Stressed: What to Do When Your Warm Water System Fails

 Gas supply issues

-Electrical problems
+Electrical issues

-Turn off the power supply or gas valve.
+Turn off the power supply or gas valve

-Switch off the water source
+Turn off the water supply

-Drain the hot water tank
+Take the hot water tank out of the tank.

 Be aware of safety measures when you attempt DIY repairs